R-N-J/web_test_1/ECS_GUIDE.md

 ### 2. Manual Component ID Management
 The system relies on unique numeric IDs for components (e.g., `0`, `1`, `100`).
 - **The Negative**: If you accidentally assign the same ID to two different components, the ECS will treat them as the same, leading to "impossible" bugs.
-- **What to watch out for**: Always define IDs in a central place like `ComponentIds.ts` and use the `as const satisfies Record<string, ComponentId>` pattern to catch duplicates at compile time.
+- **What to watch out for**: Always define IDs in a central place like `ComponentRegistry.ts` and use the `as const satisfies Record<string, ComponentId>` pattern to catch duplicates at compile time.

 ### 3. Archetype fragmentation
 If your entities have highly varied combinations of components, you will end up with many Archetypes, each containing only a few entities.